HugLifeTiZ/roh-arbiter/trunk/README.txt

  *The Fight Night checkbox is now in the menubar.
  *The Fight Night checkbox will be disabled when the first duel is started.
-This is so that the internal list of duels don't get mixed up.
+This is so that the internal lists of duels don't get mixed up.
  *The completion for the two duelist comboboxes is now case-insensitive and matches any duelist whose name contains what is typed in the combobox.
 For